 Board of Directors

 Dennis Damon, Chair, is a fourth-generation commercial fisherman with extensive experience in many fisheries including ground fish, shrimp, scallops, lobsters, and herring.
 Dennis graduated from Mount Desert High School, in Northeast Harbor then received a B.S. degree in education from the University of Maine at Orono.
 He is committed to advancing the dialog and policies that will define and develop Maine’s marine economy.
 Other areas of interest include promoting and strengthening Maine’s foundation for growth, education, transportation, energy, information, technology, and the environment.
 He has worked as a schoolteacher, coach, entrepreneur, and small business owner.
 Mr. Damon is a former Maine State Senator.
 As senator, he chaired the Joint Standing Committee on Marine Resources and he was Maine’s legislative appointee to the Atlantic States Marine Fisheries Commission.
 He lives in Trenton, Maine, where he lives with his wife Bonnie.
-The couple has three grown children; Erin, Sadie and Doyle.
+The couple has three grown children and two grandchildren.

 James Chesney, Vice-Chair, is the founding partner of the Policy Initiatives Consulting Group (PICG), a consulting practice that uses strategic, analytic, research and political skills to turn ideas into action.
 Jim has built and managed large scale demonstration projects that use research results to produce change.
 Jim has held academic appointments at the University of Michigan School of Public Health, the University of Illinois, and Wayne State University.
 His Ph.D. is from the University of Michigan in Political Science.
 He is the author of more than 24 peer-reviewed articles on health care policy and politics and is co-author of Building Civic Literacy and Citizen Power and Taking Care of the Uninsured: a Path to Reform.
 Jim is a resident of Ann Arbor, Michigan and a lifelong summer resident of Sunset, ME.